jolin-io/Continuables.jl/README.md

 # Continuables

 Continuables are generator-like higher-order functions which take a continuation as an extra argument.
-It is best to think of the continuation function in the sense of ``produce`` from Julia's Tasks.
-Continuables can be used instead of Tasks in many place with drastic performance-improvements.
+It is best to think of the continuation function in the sense of ``yield`` from Python's Generators, or ``put!`` from Julia's Channel object (however ``put!`` has no return argument).
+Continuables can be used instead of Channels in many place with drastic performance-improvements.

-This package implements all standard helpers like ``Iterators.jl`` implemented them for iterators.
-See further below for examples how these helpers work in the context of continuables.
-You can also look at the description of [Iterators.jl](https://github.com/JuliaCollections/Iterators.jl).
+This package implements all standard helpers like ``IterTools.jl`` implemented them for iterators.
+See further below for examples how these helpers work in the context of Continuables.
+You can also look at the description of [IterTools.jl](https://github.com/JuliaCollections/Iterators.jl).

 # Example of a Continuable

-Consider the following to trivial wrappers around a range iterator 1:n.
+Consider the following two trivial wrappers around a range iterator 1:n.
-The first one is the continuable version, the second the Task version.
+The first one is the continuable version, the second the Channel version.

 ```julia
 # Continuable ---------------------------------------------